mmistakes/minimal-mistakes/_posts/2024-01-26-cats-effect-parallelism.md

 - `json` folder contains the JSON outputs for each organization
 - `src/main/scala/com/rockthejvm/Main.scala` is a single file 150 LOC solution
 - `src/main/resources/application.conf` defines the project configuration (in this case only a GitHub token for authorizing GitHub requests)
-- `.scalafmt.conf` is used to format the code (UX is important, even for backend devs 😉)
+- `.scalafmt.conf` is used to format the code (UI/UX is important, even for backend devs 😉)
 - `build.sbt` is responsible for building the project and generating `app.jar` which we can run with `java` or `scala`

 Let's have a look at the libraries listed in `build.sbt`: